ClickCease

 What Can Customers Do?

-Check your bank accounts and credit card statements to make sure there are no unauthorized charges.
+Check your bank accounts and credit card statements to ensure no unauthorized charges.
 Get your credit report to check if there are any red flags there.
 If you have been affected by a data breach, contact an experienced California class action lawyer to obtain more information about pursuing your legal rights.

 Source: https://www.theverge.com/2018/4/3/17192348/panera-bread-leaked-customer-data-breach-website